Dove Valley, Colorado

 Dove Valley is an unincorporated community and a census-designated place (CDP) located in and governed by Arapahoe County, Colorado, United States.
 The CDP is a part of the Denver–Aurora–Lakewood, CO Metropolitan Statistical Area.
-The population of the Dove Valley CDP was 5,243 at the United States Census 2010.
+The population of the Dove Valley CDP was 5,640 at the United States Census 2020.
 The Dove Valley Metropolitan District provides services to the area, which lies in ZIP code 80112.

+History

+The unincorporated community has never had its own post office.
+The Centennial, Colorado, post office (ZIP code 80112) serves the area.

 Geography

 The Dove Valley CDP has an area of 9.267 km2, all land.